 Peru's filmmaking history dates back to 1932 when the first nationally produced film was shot in Iquitos by Antonio Wong Rengifo.
-Surprisingly, movie production began in this little town on the banks of the banks of the Amazon River in one of the most isolated parts of the country (even by today's standards) thanks to the rubber boom of that period.
+Surprisingly, movie production began in this little town on the banks of the Amazon River in one of the most isolated parts of the country (even by today's standards) thanks to the rubber boom of that period.

 was directed by Alberto Santana.
 Peru's film industry is heavily influenced by Latin American authors such as Mario Vargas Llosa

 (The Milk of Sorrow).
 She has won numerous awards for her roles and has been active in both Latin American and European cinema.
-Carlos Alcántara is another actor that has played an important role in making Peruvian movies more visible outside of his country.
-His versatility as an actor, comedian and producer has enabled him to have a presence not only on the big screen but also in television and theater.
+Carlos Alcántara is another actor who has played an important role in making Peruvian movies more visible outside the country.
+His versatility as an actor, comedian, and producer has enabled him to have a presence not only on the big screen but also in television and theater.

-Peruvian cinema may be a small component of the global film industry but if you are looking for quality Spanish language cinema, you won't have to go much further than exploring the cinema Made in Peru.
+Peruvian cinema may be a small component of the global film industry, but if you are looking for quality Spanish language cinema, you won't have to go much further than exploring the cinema made in Peru.